Private-to-private information sharing : FINTRAC's compliance guidance

 If a revision is made to an approved code of practice, the reporting entity must notify FINTRAC and the Office of the Privacy Commissioner of Canada as soon as feasible. and provide them a copy of the revised code of practice.

-The Office of the Privacy Commissioner of Canada will determine if the revision is significant.
-If the Office of the Privacy Commissioner of Canada considers the revision significant, it will notify the reporting entity within 30 calendar days and direct them to apply for approval of the revised code of practice following the process described in section 5 How to submit a code of practice.
+The Office of the Privacy Commissioner of Canada will determine whether the revision is significant.
+If the Office of the Privacy Commissioner of Canada considers the revision significant, it will notify the reporting entity within 30 calendar days and direct it to apply for approval of the revised code of practice, following the process described in section 5, How to submit a code of practice.

 Throughout this process, a code of practice previously approved by the Office of the Privacy Commissioner of Canada remains in force until either of the following occurs:

-- the Office of the Privacy Commissioner of Canada notifies the parties that the revised code is approved
+- the Office of the Privacy Commissioner of Canada notifies the parties that the revised code is approved; or

-- the Office of the Privacy Commissioner of Canada has not notified parties within 30 days that the revision is considered significant
+- the Office of the Privacy Commissioner of Canada has not notified the parties within 30 calendar days that the revision is considered significant.

 Suspension